 Throughout your visit, you’ll find more than 50 pieces of public art sprinkled around Greeley, as well as lovely parks that feature lakes, small streams, bridges, waterfalls and islands.
 Newly opened Homestead Park and Open Space has walking paths, a playground and public art, including artist Joshua Wiener’s Rain Symphony sculpture inspired by the city’s sophisticated water system.

-Or take a swing along the Poudre Learning Center along the Poudre River Trial, with beautiful views, easy hiking trails and access to the Cache la Poudre, catch-and-release fishing and wildlife viewing.
+Or take a swing along the Poudre Learning Center along the Poudre River Trail, with beautiful views, easy hiking trails and access to the Cache la Poudre, catch-and-release fishing and wildlife viewing.
 The center has fishing club, summer science camps, chuckwagon dinners, stargazing nights, bike trails and more.

 Point your compass west to Loveland, a community committed to the arts.
 Spend time at Benson Sculpture Garden, featuring more than 150 sculptures.
 The park’s annual shows are two of the largest outdoor art exhibitions in North America.
 A web-based app tour will guide visitors around this special site.
 For more sculpture admiration, check out Art Castings of Colorado’s foundry tour, which shows you how they’re made (make reservations before visiting).